Sandra Hüller

 Sandra Hüller (/de/; born 30 April 1978) is a German actress.
-She has appeared in German, Austrian, British, French, and American films.
-She has received various accolades, including two European Film Awards, a César Award and three German Film Awards, along with nominations for an Academy Award and two BAFTA Awards.
+She has received various accolades, including two Silver Bears and a César Award along with nominations for an Academy Award, two BAFTA Awards, and a Golden Globe Award.

-Hüller has played Anneliese Michel in Hans-Christian Schmid's 2006 drama Requiem, for which she won the Silver Bear for Best Actress, and a troubled daughter in Maren Ade's 2016 comedy Toni Erdmann, for which she won her first European Film Award for Best Actress.
-She portrayed Irma Sztáray in Frauke Finsterwalder's 2023 historical black comedy Sisi & I.
+Hüller made her film debut in 1999.
+She would go on to win Silver Bear for Best Actress for her performance as a woman based on the case of Anneliese Michel in Hans-Christian Schmid's drama Requiem (2006) and the Silver Bear for Best Leading Performance for playing a female soldier disguised as a man in Markus Schleinzer's drama Rose (2026).
+She also took leading roles in the Maren Ade's comedy Toni Erdmann (2016) and Frauke Finsterwalder's historical black comedy Sisi & I (2023).

 International recognition came in 2023 for her starring roles in Justine Triet's legal drama Anatomy of a Fall and Jonathan Glazer's Holocaust drama The Zone of Interest.
-Her performances in the former won her another European Film Award and a César Award, in addition to a nomination for the Academy Award for Best Actress.
+Her performance in the former won a César Award as well as nomination for the Academy Award for Best Actress.
+In 2026, she appeared in the science-fiction comedy-drama Project Hail Mary, the Paweł Pawlikowski drama Fatherland, and the Alejandro G. Iñárritu satire Digger.

 Early life and education

-Hüller was born in Suhl, Thuringia, East Germany, and grew up in Oberhof and Friedrichroda, small villages in the heavily forested state of Thuringia.
-She is the elder of two children, with parents who were educators; her father taught at a center for apprentices, her mother gave after-school tutoring.
+Hüller was born on 30 April 1978 in Suhl, Bezirk Suhl (in today's Thuringia), East Germany, and grew up in Oberhof and Friedrichroda, small villages in the heavily forested state of Thuringia.
+She is the elder of two children, with parents who were educators; her father taught at a centre for apprentices, and her mother gave after-school tutoring.

-Hüller cut off her hair, dyed it red, and joined a drama club as a teenager.
-"I took part in the theatre workshop at school and really enjoyed it, but I never thought that it could be a profession for me.
-It was more of a hobby", Hüller said.
+Hüller cut her hair, dyed it red, and joined a drama club as a teenager.
+She also participated in the theatre workshop at school, but did not consider becoming a professional actor at that time.
 In high school, Hüller had her stage debut with the 1996 production Wir Voodookinder directed by Robert Lehniger at the Theatertreffen der Jugend in Berlin.

 From 1996, Hüller studied acting at the Ernst Busch Academy of Dramatic Arts in Berlin, graduating in 2003.

-After graduating, Hüller left Berlin and spent two years at a theatre southwest of Leipzig, then moved to Switzerland to join the Theater Basel.
-Hüller speaks German, English, French and Spanish.